-Sandvik performs its business via its subsidiaries in many territories.
-Operationally, the business is organized in divisions that are aligned with the Group's three Business Areas.
+Sandvik conducts business via subsidiaries in many territories.
+Operationally, the business is organized in divisions that are aligned with the Group's four Business Areas.
 There are joint functions at various levels of the Group to support the operational activities of the divisions.